jessica lee photographer

 2021 Year in review by Jessica Lee

-After a shoot for The Winnipeg Free Press at the St. Vital Park in Winnipeg, I posed for a photo in front of a backdrop photographer Mikaela MacKenzie and I had set up.
+After an assignment for The Winnipeg Free Press at the St. Vital Park in Winnipeg, I posed for a photo in front of a backdrop photographer Mikaela MacKenzie and I had set up.
 Photo by Mikaela MacKenzie

 I started January 2021 at home, with lots of hope that the world would soon return to normal with the arrival of vaccines.
 I had made goals of travelling later in the year to make up for 2020.
 I did end up travelling a little, but not in the way I expected.

 This year, I worked with lots of amazing editors and was fortunate enough to publish stories which really interested me.
 I also was lucky enough to accomplish two long-awaited career goals.
-Part of my photo project Targets of Hate was published in National Geographic, in an online article about racism against Asians; and after years of wondering when my time would come, I was finally was sent to photograph Canadian Prime Minister Justin Trudeau.
+Part of my photo project Targets of Hate was published in National Geographic, in an online article about racism against Asians; and after years of wondering when and if I would photograph the Prime Minister, I was finally was sent to photograph Justin Trudeau.

 Canadian Prime Minister Justin Trudeau is photographed amongst local Liberal Party Members of Parliament candidates at Blue Note Park in Winnipeg on September 19, 2021, the night before the federal election.
 The Liberals’ federal PR team is well-versed in making the best impression.
 There were plenty of bright lights set up at the event, so that the PM and the candidates could be photographed well-lit.